Tanz0rz/haxe-fmod/docs/getting-started.md

 This library requires you to supply your own FMOD Engine SDK (separate from FMOD Studio).
 The only officially supported version is 2.03.12.
 Download it from [fmod.com/download](https://www.fmod.com/download).

-If you would like to use any other version of the FMOD Engine, see [Selecting an FMOD Engine version](platforms.md#selecting-an-fmod-engine-version).
+If you would like to use any other version of the FMOD Engine, see [Other FMOD Engine versions](platforms.md#other-fmod-engine-versions).

 **For C++ and HashLink builds**, set the `FMOD_SDK` environment variable to point to the FMOD Engine directory: